shorelinesoftware/terraform-provider-shoreline/docs/resources/secret_mapping.md

 page_title: "shoreline_secret_mapping Resource - terraform-provider-shoreline"
 subcategory: ""
 description: |-
   Shoreline secret_mapping.
-A mapping associated with a secret available in Shoreline.
+A mapping associated with a secret available in Shoreline and usable within the context of a runbook.
 ---

 # shoreline_secret_mapping (Resource)

 Shoreline secret_mapping.
-A mapping associated with a secret available in Shoreline.
+A mapping associated with a secret available in Shoreline and usable within the context of a runbook.